Learn what our surgeons do that is Different from most Tummy Tucks

 This patient lost over 100 pounds and needed an extended tummy tuck to remove the loose skin.
 With a low “Brazilian” incision, the scar is hidden by her undergarments.

 Pubic (Mons) Lift

 The pubic area is often not addressed during a tummy tuck by most surgeons.
-However, Dr. Gutowski typically does liposuction and a lift of this area to match the newly reshaped abdomen.
+However, our surgeons typically do liposuction and a lift of this area to match the newly reshaped abdomen.
 This is included in the tummy tuck “package”.

 These two patients desired to improve other areas of their body during the tummy tuck.
 In one case, the removed fat was transferred to her breasts for a 1 cup enlargement, without implants.
 In the other case, the fat was transferred to her “hip dip” on the side of the buttock to create a more rounded and youthful shape.

 Awake Mini Tummy Tuck and Liposuction

 For those patients who don’t need a full tummy tuck, a mini tummy tuck may be an option.
 This can usually be done awake with a local anesthetic for a faster recovery.
 Liposuction is usually done at the same time and drains are not needed.